rejkpp/ramiro.me/content/podcast/prep_season_2.md

 5. opening question i might ask:{{< partial "br.html" >}}— “what’s the biggest challenge you’ve faced as a musician?”{{< partial "br.html" >}}— “what’s the most important lesson you’ve learned from music?”{{< partial "br.html" >}}— “what’s the scariest thing you've done as a musician?”
 6. free flow space (30-40 min. fun insightful conversation, based on what you shared)
 7. closing question:{{< partial "br.html" >}}— “what message do you have for people today, tomorrow, a thousand years from now?”
-8. live raw performance (5 min. max)
+8. live raw performance (one song)
 9. outro + 'kapow' {{< partial "br.html" >}} kapow is a celebration move at the end. it means breakthrough + growth. it goes like this:{{< partial "br.html" >}}— i’ll say, “you know how now”{{< partial "br.html" >}}— then together we say, “kapow!”
 10. stop live broadcast
 11. after show wrap up